All rights belong to their respective authors. If you wish to use this material, please contact us.

-A. I was really young.
+A. I was young.
 I was listening to the [Brown Album] in my parents’ basement.
 I loved it and there were auditions for Jesus Christ Superstar at Theatre Aquarius.
 I was just out of school, so 20 or 21.
 I didn’t know the show intimately so I did it at Aquarius and then this production [at the Stratford Festival].
 I’ve always been a huge fan of the show.
 I think it’s a great show.
-Obviously, it’s a great story.
-It’s really great to tell it in that way.
-It’s a really gorgeous and smart score.
+It’s a great story.
+It’s great to tell it in that way.
+It’s a gorgeous and smart score.
 I love it.

 Q. On that note, what’s your favorite song from the score?

 A. Oh that’s hard!
 I was thinking of that the other day.
 Every time a song in the show comes up you’re like “Oh I forgot this one…” or “That’s my favorite one!”
 I don’t know.
 I’d have to say that it changes from day to day.
 Of my tunes, I’d have to say “Everything’s Alright.”
 I love “Gethsemane (I Only Want to Say).”
 It’s tough to pick one.

 Q. Your thoughts on this — 40 years on, why is JCS still performed and relevant?